A Lyapunov function for robust stability of moving horizon estimation: Lyapunov function for moving horizon estimation

 The MHE estimator~\eqref{eq:MHE_IOSS} is then applied in a receding horizon fashion, i.e., at each time step $t$, the current state estimate~\eqref{eq:MHE_estimate} is obtained by solving the MHE problem~\eqref{eq:MHE_IOSS} based on the $M_t$ most recent output measurements.

 \begin{remark}[Parameterization of MHE objective] Assumption~\ref{ass:IOSS_quadratically_bounded} is invariant with respect to scaling of the $\delta$-IOSS Lyapunov function $W_\delta$.
 Specifically, if there exists a $\delta$-IOSS Lyapunov function with decay rate $\eta$ satisfying Assumption~\ref{ass:IOSS_quadratically_bounded}, the assumption can be satisfied for any $\tilde{\eta}\ge \eta$, with $\tilde{\eta}<1$, and any positive definite matrices $P_2$, $R$, and $Q$.
-Consequently, the cost of the MHE~\eqref{eq:MHE_objective} can be parameterized differently (see also \cite{knuefer2021MHE,schiller2021suboptimal}).
-Provided that the discount factor~$\eta < 1$ in the MHE cost~\eqref{eq:MHE_objective} is equal to or larger than the decay~$\eta$ of the $\delta$-IOSS Lyapunov function according to Assumption~\ref{ass:IOSS_quadratically_bounded}, the following theoretical analysis remains valid.
+Consequently, the cost of the MHE~\eqref{eq:MHE_objective} can be parameterized with any positive definite matrices $P_2$, $R$, and $Q$, and any discount factor $\tilde{\eta}$ provided that $1-\tilde{\eta}>0$ is chosen sufficiently small (see also \cite{knuefer2021MHE,schiller2021suboptimal} for a similar discussion).
 However, the choice of the matrix $P_2$ influences the minimal MHE horizon length required for RGES and the resulting error bounds (compare Section~\ref{sec:MHE_stability} and Theorem~\ref{thm:MHE_Lyapunov_function} below).
-If the ratio between $P_1$ and $P_2$ improves, i.e., the largest generalized eigenvalue $\lambda_{\max}(P_2,P_1)$ of $P_2$ and $P_1$ approaches~$1$, the horizon $M$ can be chosen smaller and the resulting estimation error bounds are less conservative.
+If the ratio between $P_1$ and $P_2$ improves, i.e., the largest generalized eigenvalue $\lambda_{\max}(P_2,P_1)$ of $P_2$ and $P_1$ approaches 1, the horizon $M$ can be chosen smaller and the resulting estimation error bounds are less conservative.
 Consequently, choosing the prior weighting similar to the $\delta$-IOSS Lyapunov function improves the ratio between $P_1$ and $P_2$.
 Similar considerations also apply to Definition~\ref{def:IOSS_Lyap} and the FIE cost function~\eqref{eq:FIE_objective} used in Section~\ref{sec:FIE} below, where a scaling of the functions $\alpha_2,\sigma_{w},\sigma_{y}$ can be considered. \end{remark}